sjdv1982/seamless/examples/fireworks/README.txt

-This seamless example will be demonstrated in a video tutorial on https://www.youtube.com/playlist?list=PL6WSTyQSLz08_GQqj-NyshaWnoIZMsqTK This video tutorial is planned for August - September 2017.
+This seamless example will be demonstrated in a video tutorial on https://www.youtube.com/playlist?list=PL6WSTyQSLz08_GQqj-NyshaWnoIZMsqTK This video tutorial is planned for October 2017.

 How to run/edit the example
 ===========================